VSCodeVim/Vim/README.md

 t or < as <desired char> or <existing char> will do tags and enter tag entry mode.

+Surround can be disabled by setting vim.surround : false

 Surround Command | Description
 ---|--------
 `d s <existing char>`|Delete existing surround